craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter One - Introduction.md

 Some doors in Kailkeep are "Ko-Bolted", meaning they cannot (as enforced by an Operator's magic) be opened by any other than a living Kobold who has been Marked with the correct Access Bindings.

 > ###### What the fuck is an Access Binding??
 > It's like a keycard in a video game, except its a magic tattoo.
-Only certain Kobolds get access to the tunnel doors on certain levels, because you don't need the dude who maintains the slime pits in the pristine puzzle rooms, what if he goops the place up?
+Only certain Kobolds get access to the tunnel doors on certain levels, because you don't need the dude who maintains the slime pits to get into the pristine puzzle rooms; what if he goops the place up?
 > No-one with an Access Binding is allowed to Entertain in the Hells, for the hopefully obvious reason of the massive advantage and security threat they present.
 They do maintenance work whenever an area is clear of Entertainers, and some Operators go so far as to temporarily enclose areas in stone to work in peace.

 ##### Illumination
 The Kobolds who view the Hells as entertainment typically have no need for light.
 In most cases, the light the entertainers provide for themselves is sufficient.

 ##### Formatted Markings
-Markings that are not magically hidden from Terra and the Operators are formatted in Terra's script with the date as mm-dd-yyy and a two centimeter wide, one centimeter deep border.
+Markings that are not magically hidden from Terra and the Operators are formatted in with the date as mm-dd-yyy and a two centimeter wide, one centimeter deep border.
 Whenever any member of the [[Grand Pantheon]] or the concept of a higher power is mentioned, Terra's name is made its replacement upon formatting.

 ##### Scoreboard
 Around Kailkeep there are "scoreboard" rooms.
 These places are often small, and dense with messages.